How to Participate as a Volunteer Research Subject

-The MADRC research team is leading the fight against Alzheimer’s disease and related dementias by advancing research on several fronts.
-Our goal is to better understand how to identify, target, prevent, and fight these devastating brain diseases.
-We hope to someday find a cure for Alzheimer’s disease and related dementias.
+The MADRC research team is leading the fight against Alzheimer’s disease and related dementias by advancing research on multiple fronts.
+Our goal is to better understand how to identify, attack, prevent, and combat these devastating brain diseases.
+We hope one day to find a cure for Alzheimer’s disease and related dementias.

-The Massachusetts ADRC is world-renowned for its state-of-the-art multi-disciplinary research in basic, clinical, genetics, neuroimaging, neuropathology and translational science that has implications for understanding the causes of Alzheimer’s disease.
-We welcome individuals from all walks of life to join us in our efforts to find effective treatments and an eventual cure for Alzheimer’s disease and related disorders.
+The Massachusetts ADRC is world-renowned for its cutting-edge, multidisciplinary research in basic, clinical, genetic, neuroimaging, neuropathology, and translational science with implications for understanding the causes of Alzheimer’s disease.
+We welcome people from all walks of life to join us in our efforts to find effective treatments and a possible cure for Alzheimer’s disease and related disorders.

-Our Center is especially committed to including individuals and family members from diverse gender, racial, ethnic, disability, sexual orientation and socioeconomic backgrounds in our research and dialogue to address the health-care disparities that are affecting public health in this country.
-We believe that it is only through inclusiveness in our research outreach efforts that efficacious treatments can be found for all segments of society.
+Our Center is especially committed to including people and family members of diverse genders, races, ethnicities, disabilities, sexual orientation, and socioeconomic backgrounds in our research and dialogue to address health care disparities that are worsening public health in this country.
+We believe that only through inclusion in our research outreach efforts can effective treatments be found for all segments of society.

-E-brochures produced by the New England Research Subject Advocacy Group in several languages on clinical research participation are attached.
-These brochures and other materials on research, including information on neuroimaging studies, social and behavioral research, genetic research and surrogate decision-making in health research may be downloaded from the Harvard Clinical and Translational Science Center (CATALYST) website.
+Electronic brochures produced by the New England Research Subject Advocacy Group in various languages on participation in clinical research are attached.
+These brochures and other research materials, including information on neuroimaging, social and behavioral research, genetic research, and surrogate decision-making in health research, can be downloaded from the Harvard Center for Clinical and Translational Sciences website.
+(CATALYST) .

-The Massachusetts ADRC has a Certificate of Confidentiality issued by the US Department of Health & Human Services /National Institutes of Health to protect the privacy of individuals who are enrolled in our research.
-Such a Certificate is used to protect identifiable research information from forced disclosure in any civil, criminal, administrative, legislative or other proceeding, either at the federal, state of local level.
+The Massachusetts ADRC has a Certificate of Confidentiality issued by the US Department of Health and Human Services /National Institutes of Health to protect the privacy of individuals involved in our research.
+Such Certificate is used to protect identifiable research information from forced disclosure in any civil, criminal, administrative, legislative, or other proceeding, whether federal, state, or local.
 A copy of the Certificate is attached.

-Your participation in these research studies will help significantly in the search for a cure for Alzheimer’s Disease!
-Please call 617-525-3666 to find out more about the studies that you or your loved ones may be eligible for!
+Participation in these research studies will significantly help in the search for a cure for Alzheimer’s disease!
+Call 617-278-0600 to learn more about the studies you or your loved ones may be eligible for!